Self-referenced hologram of a single photon beam: Funding

 \section{Funding}

-National Science Centre (Poland) Grant No. 2015/17/D/ST2/03471, the Polish Ministry of Science and Higher Education, and the FIRST TEAM programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund, National Laboratory for Photonics and Quantum Technologies (NLPQT).
+National Science Centre (Poland) Grant No. 2015/17/D/ST2/03471; the Polish Ministry of Science and Higher Education; Foundation for Polish Science under the FIRST TEAM project ‘Spatiotemporal photon correlation measurements for quantum metrology and super-resolution microscopy’ co-financed by the European Union under the European Regional Development Fund Grant No. POIR.04.04.00-00-3004/17-00; National Laboratory for Photonics and Quantum Technologies (NLPQT) Grant No. POIR.04.02.00.00-B003/18.